kardiff18/professional-services/slots-underskott/README.md

 * Enable billing on the account.
 * The solution uses datastore to save internal metrics.
 You will need to manually go to datastore in https://console.cloud.google.com/datastore and create the database once.
 * When you've done this take this entire project (folder) and push it to your own Cloud Source Repository within the project you just created.
 * Now create a build trigger in Container Builder.
-This will build the container with python code does the periodic job queries via api and exports the query plan explanation timeline.
+This will build the container with python code that does the periodic job queries via api and exports the query plan explanation timeline.
 * When this is done, verify that you have an image in your GCR, called slots_deficits.
 * You will need to create datastore from the UI.
 * Initialize gcloud with **my-project-id**

 ### Service account & IAM permissioning
 We will need to create two custom IAM roles; One for org level and one for project level.

+Q) Why do we need both roles ?
+TBD:

 * Let's call org level custom role **slots-deficit-org-role** and assign the following permissions:
 ```